Variance estimates for price changes in the Producer Price Index

 Each month, the PPI program calculates 1-month and 12-month percent changes and their associated variance estimates.
 The values that constitute the annual PPI publication of variance statistics include the median of the absolute values of the percent change as a reference statistic, as well as the corresponding median standard error as the measure of variance, both based on 1-month and 12-month percent changes for the calendar year.

 A commonly used measure of sampling variability is the standard error (SE), which is the square root of the variance estimate.
 The SE estimates the sample distribution, or spread of the sample estimates, for comparison with the true population value.
-The SE is used to calculate a confidence interval around the sample percent change estimate to determine whether the estimated change differs significantly from zero.
-To calculate a 95-percent confidence interval, data users commonly add and subtract 2 times the SE value from its corresponding percent change estimate to obtain a range of values that likely includes the true population percent change.
+The SE is used to calculate a confidence interval around the sample percent change estimate.
+To calculate a 95-percent confidence interval, data users commonly add and subtract 2 times the SE value from its corresponding percent change estimate to obtain a range of values that likely contains the true population percent change.
 If this range includes zero, then the percent change is not significantly different from zero.

 In analyzing variance in the PPI, the median of the absolute value of the percent change is the reference statistic that best represents the magnitude of the percent change in an index.
 If, instead, the median value of the signed percent changes over a calendar year were used for an index that exhibits bidirectional volatility, then the resulting median value might be small while the discrete values themselves would include a number of large increases and decreases.
 The median value of 12 months of signed percent changes would then fail to correspond with the median standard error for the calendar year, because the individual, larger index percent changes likely have larger standard errors associated with them and standard errors are always positive.
 For example, an index that increased by 5 percent 6 months of the year and decreased by 5 percent the other 6 months of the year could have an SE of 1 percent for each month.
 The median percent change would then be zero, but the median SE would be 1 percent.
 The linkage between these two values would break down because of the bidirectional volatility of the index.
 In contrast, employing the median of the absolute values of the percent change provides a reference statistic of 5 percent, which is a more appropriate reference value when paired with the median SE value of 1 percent.